A toolbox for caregivers

 • Local associations: Many associations offer resources and events for caregivers.

-• Online forums: Platforms like Facebook or specialized sites allow connection with other caregivers.
+• Online forums: Platforms like Facebook or specialized sites allow connecting with other caregivers.

-• Psychological support services: Professionals can provide support to help manage stress and emotions related to caregiving.
+• Psychological support services: Professionals can offer support to help manage stress and emotions related to caregiving.

 How useful was this post?